2024-learn/dns-deep-dive/README.md

     - A portion of a domain name such as the host portion of the `www.example.com` domain is known as a *Partially Qualified Domain Name(PQDN)*
       - A partially qualified domain name starts with the hostname, but it may not reach up to the root
     - The other dots outside of the dot representing the root, serve as delimiters, separating the labels of a domain
-    - Other cosiderations on a domain name syntax:
+    - Other considerations on a domain name syntax:
       - Each label can be up to 63 characters long
       - The characters are loud and labels can be A through Z, uppercase and lowercase; digits from zero to nine and hyphen.
 This rule is known as LDH rule letters.
       - Digits hyphen labels may not start or end with a hyphen